Football coaching legend Richard Sanchez takes over Santa Rita's program

 Sanchez will coach Santa Rita’s football team this fall, athletic director Luis Blanco confirmed to the Star on Tuesday.
-Sanchez has been working at the school since November as dean of students.
+Sanchez has been dean of students at the school since November.

 Blanco said the decision to hire Sanchez, who hasn’t coached football since 2010, was made last month.
-The coach was interviewed by a panel before the decision was made.
+The coach interviewed with a panel before the decision.

 “So we just made our cuts and our principal and I talked about it and asked if he’d be interested in doing it,” Blanco said.
 “He didn’t want to coach, he just wanted to be a part of it, but it worked in our favor.”